An Efficient, Expressive and Local Minima-free Method for Learning Controlled Dynamical Systems: Predictive State Controlled Models With Random Fourier Features

-If $f_\mathrm{filter}$ is differentiable, then we can improve our estimates of $\Wsys$ and $W_\mathrm{pred}$ using backpropagation through time \cite{bptt} (BPTT).
-It is possible to optimize the error in predicting (features of) a window of observations.
+where $W_\mathrm{pred}$ is a linear operator that predicts the next observation.\footnote{The linearity of $W_\mathrm{pred}$ is a valid assumption for a universal kernel.} If $f_\mathrm{filter}$ is differentiable, we can improve our estimates of $\Wsys$ and $W_\mathrm{pred}$ using backpropagation through time (BPTT)~\citep{bptt}.
+In particular, we optimize the error in predicting (features of) a window of observations.
 In our experiments, we learn to predict $o_{t:t+k-1}$ given $a_{t:t+k-1}$.